jrandj/aws-security-specialty/README.md

 ### Logging and Monitoring

-1. Your company has an EC2 Instance that is hosted in an AWS VPC.
-There is a requirement to ensure that log files from the EC2 Instance are stored in a secure manner.
+1. Your company has an EC2 instance that is hosted in an AWS VPC.
+There is a requirement to ensure that log files from the EC2 instance are stored in a secure manner.
 The access should be limited to the log files.
 How can this be accomplished?
 Choose 2 answers from the options given below.
 Each answer forms part of the solution.
     * CloudTrail is not relevant here as it is for recording API activities.
 The log files should be streamed to a separate CloudWatch Log group and an IAM policy should be created to give access to the CloudWatch Log group.

 1. A company has managed many AWS resources.
 The IT audit department has requested to get a list of resources in the AWS account.
 How can this be achieved efficiently?